WuraAderele/Cloud-Architecting/Mini-Case-Study-1.md

       --template nginx-template \
       --target-pool nginx-pool

-Run below command to specify the ports to be used by the instances in the instance group
+Run below command to specify the ports to be used by the instances in the instance group:

       gcloud compute instance-groups managed set-named-ports nginx-group --named-ports http:80

-Run below command to create a firewall rule that allows ingress traffic from TCP port 80.
+Run below command to create a firewall rule that allows ingress traffic from TCP port 80:

       gcloud compute firewall-rules create permit-tcp-rule-685 \
       --allow tcp:80

-Run below command to create a health check resource that will help determine whether backend instances are responding properly to traffic
+Run below command to create a health check resource that will help determine whether backend instances are responding properly to traffic:

       gcloud compute http-health-checks create basic-check

-Run below command to create a backend service that will handle all client requests and specify the created health check resource
+Run below command to create a backend service that will handle all client requests and specify the created health check resource:

       gcloud compute backend-services create nginx-backend \
       --protocol HTTP  \